This article describes the basic architecture of multi-app subscriptions.

 What happens at the application level

-Events, Pages, Features, Tags, Guides, and Feedback are collected, processed, and stored at the application level.
+Events, Pages, Features, tags, guides, and feedback requests are collected, processed, and stored at the application level.
 Each app in your subscription also has its own Resource Center.
-You can customize the Resource Center for each app in the same way, or individually.
-For more information on the Resource Center, see the Resource Center Overview.
+You can customize the Resource Center for each app in the same way or individually.
+For more information on the Resource Center, see the Overview of the Resource Center.

 Each application within a subscription is identified by its own API key in Subscription Settings under App Details and Install Settings.

-If you have more than one subscription, check that you’re in the correct subscription before launching the designer to create a Guide, Page, or Feature in an application.
-The application name is displayed in the top-right of the designer.
+If you have more than one subscription, check that you’re in the correct subscription before launching the designer to create a guide, Page, or Feature in an application.
+The application name is displayed in the top-right of the Visual Design Studio.

-If you have apps that pass different IDs across applications because they don't identify the same Visitor across applications, the format mustn't overlap.
+If you have apps that pass different IDs across applications because they don't identify the same visitor across applications, the format can't overlap.
 If there's an overlap, the metadata from one app can overwrite the metadata from another app.

 Although Visitor IDs can persist across applications, Pendo functionality is app-specific.
 This means that:

 - If a guide is created for one app, it won’t show up in others.

 - Pages and Features only correspond to the app in which they’re tagged.

 - Feedback end users only see feature requests for the particular apps they have access to.